 The author is a senior advisory teacher, trainer and writer in the field of SLCN.

-A fun way of practising speaking and listening skills as well as weather vocabulary.
+A fun way to practise speaking and listening skills as well as the time vocabulary.

 This is a powerpoint presentation on word types - nouns, adjectives, pronouns, verbs and adverbs.
 Each word type is introduced with examples and there are activities for the whole class (group work or activities with a learning partner).